8-Week Training Program to Summit a 5,000er

 How can I get ready to climb a 5000er?

-So you are interested to hear the recipe to bag peaks above 4,000m.
-Perhaps you already tried Mont Blanc maybe, but you didn’t make it, and you want to do that summit-shot next time.
-Or perhaps you want to climb higher, maybe a 5,000er, and you want to maximize your success.
+So you are interested to hear the recipe to bag peaks above 4,000m?
+Perhaps you already tried Mont Blanc, but you didn’t make it, and you want to do that summit-shot next time.
+Or perhaps you want to climb higher, maybe a 5,000er, and you want to maximize your success… We hear you, man! 🙂

 Mountain climbing was no different for him.
 He wanted to make sure he does everything for his success, so he turned to us and asked for a training program to prepare for his climb.

 Some background info: Ben was not a rookie when he reached out to us.
 He had already bagged a number of alpine peaks in the Alps, like Grossglockner, and in the Tatras, like Chopok.
-However, he was not specifically sporty – but persistent, hell that he was.
+Nevertheless, he was not specifically sporty – persistent, hell that he was.

 The training program he got from us was 8 weeks long and it was general enough that he could adjust it to his schedule.
 As a matter of fact, anybody could try and do it.
 You don’t need to be a mountaineer, nor a top scorer terminator to be able to complete it.
 Actually, you just need one thing: to complete it.